arthrduarte/invoice-manager/README.md

-## What changes did you make when refactoring the project?
+## Beyond incorporating the invoice_manager database, what other refactoring did you do for this part of the project?
-Well, I had to do everything in the requirements for part 2.
-My biggest issue was understanding that I had to parse $invoices to session and then parse it to $invoices again - I got stuck for probably more than 15min trying to figure out the session part.
+I had to change my navbar, since I updated the previous $statuses array to contain an item called "all".
+Now it's fixed.

-## In your own words, what are the guidelines for knowing when to use $_POST over query strings and $_GET?
+## In your own words, why is it important to use prepared statements and when should you use them?
-We should use $_POST when we are dealing with sensitive information.
-Choosing query string and $_GET makes it easy for breaches.

-## What are some limitations to using sessions for persistent data?
-What could be done to overcome those limitations?
+They reduce the risk of errors, and prevent SQL injection.
+We should use prepared statements everytime an input is requested from the user, because we shouldn't trust their inputs.

+## How did using a database to manage the data differ from using a session array?
+Which do you prefer and why?
+With a database it seems to be easier.
+For this project, having a database helped to replace a lot of array methods that were necessaries before.
+Now with we can search in the database using SQL, which is more way more readable.